Meet our Instructors

 A lifelong interest in learning led my husband and I to homeschooling.
 It has been a pleasure to be personally involved in molding the individual strengths and personalities each of our children were given to prepare them to serve God’s purpose.
 We have four successful homeschool graduates.
 I became actively involved in the homeschool community in 1995.
 I served as Director of a support group (GRACE) for 13 years and Director of an area association (CHEA) for 8 years.
 These opportunities allowed me to interact with many fellow homeschoolers, both those seasoned in the journey as well as those just starting out.
 We all enjoyed learning from and supporting each other.
 I continue to enjoy serving as a mentor when the opportunity arises.

 I have also been able to share my strong interest in science with the community since 2007, beginning with Chemistry classes.
 I’ve taught science classes in a variety of enrichment facilities in the greater Charlotte area annually since then.

 I have been with Pathway full-time since 2014, and as needed for 4 years prior to 2014.

 I look forward each year to helping my students see that science is fascinating, fun and understandable.

 Levels 1, 2 and 3

-I was born in the historic city of Querétaro, in the Country of México, on December 25 th into a family of educators who instilled in me the love of learning and teaching.
-At age 11 I arrived in Charleston, NC where I was home-schooled by my mother in Spanish and at the same time attended an American School; as a result, I began to build my bilingual path.
-Eventually, we moved to the Charlotte area where I graduated High School a year early and worked as a translator/interpreter for several years before marrying my husband, Matt, and becoming a stay-at-home mom to my wonderful children, Breanna and Brandon.
+I was born on December 25th into a family of educators who instilled in me love for learning and teaching.
+I was also born and raised in the historic city of Querétaro, México.
+At age 11 I arrived in Charleston, SC where I was home-schooled by my mother in Spanish and at the same time attended an American School where I began to build my bilingual path.
+Eventually, we moved to the Charlotte area where I graduated High School a year early and worked as a translator/interpreter for several years before marrying my husband, Matt, and becoming a stay-at-home mom to my wonderful children, Breanna & Brandon.
 I take advantage of my personal experience in order to implement my teaching methods.